-The City has initiated a Land Use Code Amendment (LUCA) to enable and encourage micro-apartment development by removing barriers to their construction in the Land Use Code (LUC).
+The city adopted a Land Use Code Amendment (LUCA) to enable and encourage micro-apartment development by removing barriers to their construction in the Land Use Code (LUC) on June 5, 2023.

-On July 5, 2022, in building upon the City's 2017 Affordable Housing Strategy, the Bellevue City Council prioritized a set of "Next Right Work" items related to the production of additional housing and affordable housing in the city.
+On July 5, 2022, in building upon the city's 2017 Affordable Housing Strategy, the City Council prioritized a set of "Next Right Work" items related to the production of additional housing and affordable housing in the city.
 Three items were prioritized:

 - Removing barriers to micro-apartments